 How many citations are considered “good”?

 This depends heavily on your niche and content volume.
 For reference: seo-kreativ.de, with around 200 indexed pages and a domain age of just over half a year, reaches 829 citations in 30 days with an average of 6 cited pages per day.
-The trend—is visibility rising or falling?—is more important than the absolute number.
+The trend – is visibility rising or falling? – matters more than the absolute number.
+And which pages are cited?
+Often they aren’t the ones you expect.

 Conclusion: The First Real GEO Data Point is Here